Brothers in Law (film)

 Brothers in Law is a 1957 British comedy film directed by Roy Boulting and starring Richard Attenborough, Ian Carmichael, Terry-Thomas and Jill Adams.
 It was written by Boulting, Jeffrey Dell and Frank Harvey Jr., adapted from the 1955 novel Brothers in Law by Henry Cecil, a comedy set in the legal profession.
-The film is one of the Boulting brothers' successful series of institutional satires that begun with Private's Progress in 1956.
+The film is one of the Boulting brothers' successful series of institutional satires that began with Private's Progress in 1956.

 Plot summary

 Roger Thursby has just completed his barrister's examinations and has been called to the bar.
 He commences his pupillage in the London chambers of Kendall Grimes, but finds he learns more from Henry, his fellow pupil, and Alec, the chambers clerk.
 Although only supposed to 'shadow' Grimes, he finds himself on his feet before unsympathetic judges almost immediately.

 Roger and Henry vie for the affections of Sally, a fellow lodger.
 She obtains his first brief for him from her father, a solicitor.
 It is an undefended divorce case, which Roger manages to lose, to the lady's fury.
-It doesn't help that Judge Ryman is presiding--Roger had been his inept partner in a charity golf match and the Judge holds a considerable grudge.
+It doesn't help that Judge Ryman is presiding--Roger had been his inept partner in a charity golf match and the judge holds a considerable grudge.

 Roger slowly gains more confidence.
 He is given a 'dock brief', a case of fraud.
 Despite the odd behaviour of his client, Alfred Green, Roger gets him off.
 He also becomes the toast of his home town, when he appears in the local assizes court, and wins a case of slander, with his proud parents and their friends in the gallery.
 It was supposed to be Marshall's case, but he comically misplaces his wig; which he wouldn't be allowed in court without.

 Sally marries Charles, a stockbroker friend, but Roger and Henry perk up with the arrival of two attractive girls as fellow lodgers.